House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Flat blades have a uniform width from top to bottom.

 • Tapered blades, on the other hand, are thicker at the toothline, typically a difference of about 0.1 inches.
-Blades shaped like this are far less likely to get bound up mid-cut, since the cut is almost always thicker than they are.
+Tapered blades are far less likely to get bound up mid-cut since the cut is almost always thicker than they are.

 Handle

-Don’t overlook the handle — you’re going to spend a lot of time holding onto it, so it had better be comfortable.
+Don’t overlook the handle; you’ll spend a lot of time holding onto it, and it should be comfortable.
 Solid wood handles are popular since they maintain their shapes for longer, but plastic-rubber composite handles are more comfortable to grip.

 How to Sharpen the Teeth of Your Crosscut Saw